 Read on to learn more about these water harvesting ditches and what questions to ask to determine if they are right for your landscape.

 For more detailed information about permaculture plant guilds, including techniques for designing swales, check out Weiseman’s recently released book which he co-wrote with authors Daniel Halsey and Bryce Ruddock—Integrated Forest Gardening: The Complete Guide to Polycultures and Plant Guilds in Permaculture Systems.
-It’s on sale now along with all of our permaculture titles for 35% off, until June 1.

 And, browse these previous posts from the “Permaculture Q&A” series for answers to questions about soil preparation, design patterns, invasive grasses, and more: